Numerical simulations of viscous fingering in fractured porous media: Governing equations

-The characteristic length scale for our problem is given by the vertical separation of the fractures $W$.
-The characteristic flux is chosen as the matrix injection flux $U_2$, while the characteristic viscosity is $\mu_d$.
-By following classical results from viscous fingering (see, e.g., \citet{tan1986stability}), the Pecl{\' e}t number is defined by $\Pen = \frac{U_2W}{D}$, the characteristic time by $T = \frac{\phi W}{U_2}$, and the characteristic pressure by $P = \frac{\mu_d U_2W}{k_2}$.
-The dimensionless variables are denoted by a hat $\hat\cdot$, which by a rescaling of equation~\ref{eq:matrix_equation} gives the dimensionless equations defined in the rock matrix:
+The characteristic length scale for our problem is given by the width of the domain $H$ as shown in Figure~\ref{fig:fractured_domain}.
+The characteristic velocity is chosen as the matrix injection flux $U_m$, while the characteristic viscosity is $\mu_d$.
+By following classical results from the study of viscous fingering (see, e.g., \cite{tan1986stability}), the P{\' e}clet number is defined by $\Pen = \frac{U_mH}{D}$, the characteristic time by $T = \frac{\phi_m H}{U_m}$, and the characteristic pressure by $P = \frac{\mu_d U_mH}{k_m}$.
+The dimensionless variables are denoted by a hat $\hat\cdot$, that by a rescaling of Equation~\eqref{eq:matrix_equation} gives the dimensionless equations defined in the rock matrix:

-Note that for our choice of dimensionless numbers, the characteristic width of the viscous fingers (as the length scale that enters into the Pecl{\' e}t number) coincide with the vertical separation of the fractures $W$.

-The non-dimensionalization of the variables in the fractures needs some more care.
-The fluid flux is defined as volumetric rate per area, which in the 1d fractures is given by units $[\vec u_1] = \text{m}^2/\text{s}$, as opposed to the rock matrix flux $[\vec u_2] = (\text{m}^2/\text{s})/\text{m} = \text{m}/\text{s}$.
-Thus, the flux $\vec u_2$ and permeability $[k_1] = \text{m}^3$ in the fractures are scaled by an extra length scale compared to the parameters in the rock matrix.
-The permeability in the fractures is typically proportional to the fracture aperture~\citep{martin2005}.